adityasolanki192004-dot/MacOS-Portfolio/README.md

-# Shauryam Singh's Portfolio
+# Aditya Solanki 's Portfolio

-Welcome to the personal portfolio of **Shauryam Singh**, a Front End Developer specializing in Html, Css, JavaScript, React.
+Welcome to the personal portfolio of **Aditya Solanki**, a Front End Developer specializing in Html, Css, JavaScript, React.
 This portfolio showcases my skills, projects, and experience in web development, highlighting my ability to create impactful, user-centric applications.

 ## Features